Israel Abanikanda runs for 320 yards, 6 TDs in Pitt's win

 Abanikanda also tied the school and Atlantic Coast Conference records for touchdowns.
 Norman Budd scored six touchdowns for Pitt against Ohio in 1910.

+“It feels unreal breaking these legendary records,” Abanikanda said.
+“It feels amazing, but I also know what I’m capable of.
+I know what I can do.”

 Abanikanda helped Pitt (1-1, 4-2) rebound from an ugly home loss last week against a Georgia Tech team that fired its head coach earlier in the week.
-Abanikanda, the ACC’s leading rusher, had his arm in a sling at the end of last week’s game against Georgia Tech.
+Abanikanda, the ACC’s leading rusher, didn’t play in the second half and had his arm in a sling at the end of last week’s game against Georgia Tech.

+“The records are great,” Pitt coach Pat Narduzzi said.
+“Tony Dorsett is one of the greatest tailbacks to play in Pitt history, so that’s pretty significant.”

 Grant Wells completed 25 passes for 277 yards with a touchdown and interception for Virginia Tech, which was coming off of back-to-back blowout losses against North Carolina and West Virginia.
 Virginia Tech (1-2, 2-4) scored 29 points after putting up 20 points total in its two previous contests, the Hokies’ worst stretch since 1989.